silvioqdockers/docker-apache-symfony/README.md

 There are no database drivers, so you probably need to apt-get install the one(s) you need.

-To run apt-get in an atomic way, use this:
+To run apt-get in an atomic way, add this to your Dockerfile:

     RUN    apt-get update \
         && apt-get -yq install \